-- Eligibility requirements for continuing coverage - How sick leave credit helps pay for health insurance - Single and Dual annuitant sick leave credit - Dependent survivor coverage - Medicare and your NYSHIP coverage - Medicare premium reimbursement - Deferred coverage - Returning to work and/or continued employment
+- Eligibility requirements for continuing coverage - How sick leave credit helps pay for health insurance\ - Single and dual annuitant sick leave credit - · Dependent survivor coverage - · Medicare and your NYSHIP coverage - Medicare Part B premium reimbursement - · Deferred coverage - Returning to work and/or continued employment

-Your Health Benefits Administrator (HBA) can answer your questions and explain your benefits.
-Your HBA, located in your agency's personnel office or in the New York State Business Services Center, is your source for benefit information as an active employee.
+Your Health Benefits Administrator (HBA), located in your agency's personnel office or in the New York State Business Services Center, is your source for benefit information as an active employee and can answer any questions you may have.
 Once you retire, the New York State Department of Civil Service Employee Benefits Division becomes your HBA and your source for benefit information.

-Judges, justices and certain M/C employees do not earn sick leave credit.
+\Judges, justices and certain M/C employees do not earn sick leave credit.